asimwe1/rust_chatapp/site/guide/4-requests.md

 ### Secret Key

 To encrypt private cookies, Rocket uses the 256-bit key specified in the `secret_key` configuration parameter.
-If one is not specified, Rocket will automatically generate a fresh key.
-Note, however, that a private cookie can only be decrypted with the same key with which it was encrypted.
-As such, it is important to set a `secret_key` configuration parameter when using private cookies so that cookies decrypt properly after an application restart.
-Rocket emits a warning if an application is run in production without a configured `secret_key`.
+When compiled in debug mode, a fresh key is generated automatically.
+In release mode, Rocket requires you to set a secret key if the `secrets` feature is enabled.
+Failure to do so results in a hard error at launch time.
+The value of the parameter may either be a 256-bit base64 or hex string or a 32-byte slice.

 Generating a string suitable for use as a `secret_key` configuration value is usually done through tools like `openssl`.
 Using `openssl`, a 256-bit base64 key